gregnrobinson/cloud-tools/README.md

 ## Run the pipeline.

-Trigger the pipeline by updating the `Dockerfile` or `cloudbuild.yaml` in the source repository linked the trigger.
+Trigger the pipeline by updating the `Dockerfile` in the source repository linked the trigger.

 ## Cloud Buid Local Builder